CYINT/job-applicator/README.md

-# marketing
+# job-applicator
-Automation for marketing efforts
+Automation for applying to jobs.